 DAS has been directed by California environmental agencies to investigate and take corrective action for ground water contamination at its facilities located in El Mirage and Monrovia, California.
 Based on currently available information, the Company has established a reserve for its estimated liability for such investigation and corrective action in the approximate amount of \$1,509,000.
 DAS also faces liability as a potentially responsible party for hazardous waste disposed at two landfills located in Casmalia and West Covina, California.
 DAS and other companies and government entities have entered into consent decrees with respect to each landfill with the United States Environmental Protection Agency and/or California environmental agencies under which certain investigation, remediation and maintenance activities are being performed.
-Based upon currently available information, the Company has established a reserve for its estimated liabilities at the Casmalia landfill of approximately \$120,000.
 Based on currently available information, at the West Covina landfill the Company preliminarily estimates that the range of its liabilities in connection with the landfill is between approximately \$900,000 and \$3,300,000.
-The Company has established a reserve for its estimated liability in connection with the West Covina landfill in the approximate amount of \$843,000.
+The Company established a reserve for its estimated liability and has been making payments against this liability.
+The balance in the reserve included in the Company's liabilities, in connection with the West Covina landfill was approximately \$732,000 at October 1, 2011.
 The Company's ultimate liability in connection with these matters will depend upon a number of factors, including changes in existing laws and regulations, the design and cost of construction, operation and maintenance activities, and the allocation of liability among potentially responsible parties.